EXCLUSIVE-Tesla China boss Zhu promoted to global role - company posting

 Jan 3 (Reuters) - Tesla Inc's TSLA.O China chief Tom Zhu has been promoted to take charge of the electric carmaker’s U.S. assembly plants as well as sales operations in North America and Europe, according to an internal posting of reporting lines reviewed by Reuters.

-The Tesla posting showed that Zhu's title had not changed and that he also retained his responsibilities as Tesla's most senior executive for China and sales in the rest of Asia as of Tuesday, in addition to the expanded role.
+The Tesla posting showed that Zhu's title of vice president for Greater China had not changed and that he also retained his responsibilities as Tesla's most senior executive for sales in the rest of Asia as of Tuesday.

 The move makes Zhu the highest-profile executive at Tesla after Elon Musk, with oversight for deliveries in all of its major markets and all of its production outside the still-ramping Tesla plant in Germany.